-Sprinklers – or Automatic Fire Suppression Systems (AFSS) – can save lives, homes, and businesses.
+Sprinklers, and other Automatic Fire Suppression Systems (AFSS), can save lives, homes, and businesses.
 They provide protection from fire damage and, most importantly, they give people a greater chance of getting out if there is a fire.
 By reducing the damage and severity of a fire, they can also save money, too.

 Everybody.
 Though there are some organisations, groups and property types who could particularly benefit from sprinkler installation.
 These include: